NASA-JPL-Spacecraft-Analysis/downlink-analysis-jupyter-cookbooks/README.md

 ## How to use

-Run `jupyter notebook` in the repository and open `FPSA.ipynb` in your browser.
+Run `jupyter notebook` in the repository and open one of the `ipynb` files in your browser.

 ## Support, Questions, & Feedback